Cognitive-Behavioral Therapy

 Anxiety

 Anxiety is a state of fear or terror that interferes with your daily functions.
 That fear or anxiety is difficult to endure, and you might find yourself avoiding places and situations that might trigger that state.
-Our avoidant behavior gives legitimacy for our anxiety to grow, and people who struggle with anxiety get stuck in a cycle of avoidant behavior that makes their anxiety worst.
+Our avoidant behavior gives legitimacy for our anxiety to grow, and people who struggle with anxiety get stuck in a cycle of avoidant behavior that makes their anxiety worse.

 Anxiety-related disorders include panic attacks, phobias, Obsessive-Compulsive Disorder (OCD), social anxiety, Generalized Anxiety Disorder (GAD), Post-Traumatic Stress Disorder (PTSD), and more.
 When anxiety symptoms interfere with daily functions, it is important to get help and work on skills that would help you live anxiety free.